giantswarm/gapps-automation/sync-timeoffs/README.md

 Configuring the synchronization is possible using ScriptProperties.

-The following configuration properties are known:
+The following configuration properties are available:

 | Mandatory | Property Key                             | Value Example or Default                       |
 |-----------|------------------------------------------|------------------------------------------------|